iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 Custom API Widget
 =================

-In versions \>=v0.1.0, there is a new widget in all tabs called the API widget:
+In versions v0.1.0 and above, there is a new widget in all tabs called the API widget:

 .. image:: ../_static/vertiq_testing_tool_pictures/api_widget_1.png